dannycab/dannycab.github.io/content/teaching/index.md

 ---
-title: "teaching"
+title: "Teaching & Learning"
 date: 2025-05-16
 hidemeta: true
-description: "Courses taught and other teaching activities by Danny Caballero."
+description: "Danny Caballero's teaching, courses, and educational resources."
 ---

+I'm passionate about teaching and helping people learn.
+I work to create inclusive, evidence-based learning environments in physics and computational science.
+My teaching work includes:

+- **[OER Course Materials](/teaching/courses/)** — Physics and computational science courses
+- **[OER Teaching Tools](/teaching/tools/)** — Open source software for teaching and learning
+- **[Educational Initiatives](/teaching/initiatives/)** — Community work and professional development

+---

+## Recommendation Letters

 > **Do you need a recommendation letter?** Please go to [this page](/recletter/) for more information.
 The more information you can provide, the better letter I can write.

-## present and future courses
+## Courses

+I teach a variety of courses in physics and computational science.
+Some courses have publicly available materials:

+### Present and Future Courses

 - **Spring 2026** – [PHY 321 (Classical Mechanics)](/phy321msu)
 - **Fall 2025** – [PHY 321 (Classical Mechanics)](/phy321msu)

----

-## past courses
+### Past Courses

 - **Summer 2025** – [Machine Learning Short Course](/MSU_REU_ML_course)
 - **Spring 2025** – [PHY 321 (Classical Mechanics)](/phy321msu)